Selling your Spanish Property

 Capital GainTax (Impuestos Ganancias Patromoniales)

 In case you aren´t a fiscal resident in Spain (or can´t officially prove this to the notary), the buyer has the legal obligation to deduct 3% of the purchase price as a down payment for the Capital Gain Tax.
 Afterwards you might be obliged to pay an additional amount or -in case of selling with a loss- you might be able to get this amount back from the Tax Office.
-In this last case it necesarry to prove that each owner has paid his IRNR income tax for non-fiscal residents over the last 5 years.
+In this last case it necessary to prove that each owner has paid his IRNR income tax for non-fiscal residents over the last 5 years.

-If you are tax resident in Spain you have to declare the profit you made with the sale in the next year´s IRPF Income Tax Return and we will be happy to look over any possible deductions regarding your personal situation.
+If you are a tax resident in Spain you have to declare the profit you made with the sale in the next year´s IRPF Income Tax Return and we will be happy to look over any possible deductions regarding your personal situation.